 Consider starting with the assumption that people in your orbit are willing to try and be better validators if they know how.

-2. Lower your expectations that they will respond in validating ways.
+2. Lower your expectations that others will respond in validating ways.

 This one is challenging to do, but does offer us freedom.
 There's a saying that applies here: “expectations are resentments waiting to happen.”
 If we expect or hope that people will speak or act in a certain way and then they don’t, it swiftly makes us feel hurt and resentful.